22 Long Rectangular Living Room Layout Ideas For 2026

 When your long living room has a strong fireplace, everything should work around it instead of competing with it.

-You can balance the sofa with chairs across from it, keep a substantial coffee table, and let the fireplace shorten the room visually by acting as a natural stopping point.
+You can balance the sofa with chairs across from it, keep a substantial coffee table [Check on Amazon], and let the fireplace shorten the room visually by acting as a natural stopping point.

 @KELSEYLEIGHDESIGNCO/INSTAGRAM